fabri1983/menuapp/README.md

 * Complete the use of maven profiles in order to provide a different `server-config.yml` per profile.
 Use resource filtering on it.

-* When a service needs several steps to execute, use chain of responsability with a chain builder or alike to improve readability.
+* When a service needs several steps to execute, use `Chain of Responsability` with a chain builder or alike to improve readability.

+* For currency conversion use `Strategy` pattern, so you can provide an algorithm for any currency conversion.

 * Revisit the list of `FIXMEs` and `TODOs`.